BobaBoard/boba-docs/docs/volunteering/github/understanding-github.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# GitHub
+# Understanding GitHub

-[GitHub](https://github.com/) is a code collaboration website, that leverages a tool called **git** to more easily manage different versions of a codebase (**version control**).
-Git organizes code into **repositories** (also called **repos**), which include all the files for a given project.
+[GitHub](https://github.com/) is a code collaboration website, that leverages a tool called **git** to more easily manage different versions of a codebase (a.k.a. **version control**).
+Git organizes code into **repositories** (ak.a. **repos**).
+Each repo contains the files for a given project.

-> **Version control is like a savings program for your project.** By tracking and logging the changes you make to your file or file sets over time, a version-control system gives you the power to review or even restore earlier versions.
-Version control takes snapshots of every revision to your project.
-You can then access these versions to compare or restore them as needed.
+> **Version control is like a "save" program for your project.** By tracking and logging the changes you make to your file or file sets over time, a version-control system gives you the power to review or even restore earlier versions.
+Version control takes snapshots of every revision to your project, and you can then access these versions to compare or restore them as needed.

 You can [learn more about Git, GitHub and Version Control](https://blog.devmountain.com/git-vs-github-whats-the-difference) in this article.

 For GitHub tutorials, check out the [GitHub Learning Lab](https://lab.github.com/).

+For instructions on installing git, head to the [Setup Your Development Environment](/docs/engineering/start-developing/setting-up-dev-env#gitgithub) guide.

 ## How Git[Hub] Works